efference-copy/scattered-thoughts/policy/agriculture-and-food.md

 ### Cut crop subsidies

 - The WTO's Agreement on Agriculture classifies public stockholding schemes as Amber Box policies.
 US farm subsidies have shifted from purchasing agricultural surplus to essentially a separate and very generous welfare system for the agricultural industry (FCIP, ARC, PLC etc).
+Crop subsidies in the US aren't meant to buffer supply shocks
 - Crop subsidies are not necessary for high yields.
 Australia and New Zealand zeroed out crop subsidies in the 70s/80s and today are major agricultural exporters.
 - [Total value of crop subsidies is an average of $17.6 billion a year](https://usafacts.org/articles/federal-farm-subsidies-what-data-says/).
 We should be putting as much of that into Ag R&D as possible.
 - If full repeal is politically impossible, [Ed Dolan had good intermediate suggestions for crop insurance specifically](https://dolanecon.blogspot.com/2018/05/crop-insurance-should-die-yet-it-lives.html):
     - Eliminate yield exclusion
     - Stricter caps on high income farms
     - Eliminate harvest-price option
+- Another option would be extending the terms of Marketing Assistance Loans [from 9 months to several years](https://ifp.org/food-reserves-global-food-security/#u-s-farm-support) to encourage long-term storage.
+This is similar to how the Farmer Owned Reserves (FOR) loans operated in the 70s.

 ### End the Renewable Fuel Standard